 - Attendance will be mandatory to synchronous zoom sessions.
-Held every Wednesday 9:35-10:25am unless otherwise noted on the schedule. - These zoom sessions will be important to stay up-to-date with course materials and connect with Dr. Bogart. - Students must attend 12 out of the 14 zoom sessions (24 points total) 2 free passes on attendance.
-Reach out to Dr. Bogart and your TA if you are an international student with time conflict issues - Our class sessions may be audio visually recorded for students in the class to refer back and for enrolled students who are unable to attend live.
+Class meetings are noted on the schedule. - These zoom sessions will be important to stay up-to-date with course materials and connect with Dr. Bogart. - Students must attend 12 out of the 15 zoom sessions (24 points total) 3 free passes on attendance.
+Reach out to Dr. Bogart and your TA if you are an international student with time conflict issues. - Our class sessions may be audio visually recorded for students in the class to refer back and for enrolled students who are unable to attend live.
 Students who participate with their camera engaged or utilize a profile image are agreeing to have their video or image recorded.
 If you are unwilling to consent to have your profile or video image recorded, be sure to keep your camera off and do not use a profile image.
 Likewise, students who un-mute during class and participate orally are agreeing to have their voices recorded.
-If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate
+If you are not willing to consent to have your voice recorded during class, you will need to keep your mute button activated and communicate exclusively using the "chat" feature, which allows students to type questions and comments live.
+The chat will not be recorded or shared.
+As in all courses, unauthorized recording and unauthorized sharing of recorded materials is prohibited.